Renewable EnerGIS Map

 Renewable EnerGIS is designed to provide renewable energy resource and site information for specific Hawaii locations selected by the user.
 This tool is intended to help landowners, developers, and policy makers understand the renewable energy potential of sites statewide.
 It also provides information to help determine site permitting requirements.
 No special skills, software or experience with Geographic Information Systems (GIS) are needed.

 Renewable EnerGIS will help with “first cut” site decisions.
 In most cases, the data presented in these maps are calculated estimates; measurements for specific sites are very limited and may not be reflected in these maps.
 Site surveys and initial due diligence are required to determine actual site attributes.
-Links are provided to helpful websites with additional information.
+EnerGIS Resources provides links to websites with helpful information.

 Department of Defense Request for Early Consultation on Renewable Energy and Associated Energy Infrastructure Projects